 Fuller used many words to describe his vision for an immersive earth before he used the term, “geoscope.”
 He called it a “great glass globe of earth” and visualized it as a “celestial theatre.”
 Fuller imagined design “from the inside out” — essentially from the center of the sphere.
 Although this design sensibility led to his spherical geodesic domes, he also started to design a representation of earth with that idea in mind.
 He found that the best way to show statistics tied to geography while viewing of most of the Earth’s surface at the same time would be to visualize from the center rather than from the outside.
 A huge, immersive globe could allow an individual or a group of people to view earth from the inside where they could experience the motion of our planet by looking at the movement of the celestial hemisphere through its translucent surface.

 In the late 1950s, Fuller proposed that computerized version of a dynamic earth and its processes would have two main properties: First, it would engender a different perception of our spherical earth.
 When viewed from the outside, one can see only one third of earth’s surface at any one time.
 Viewed from the inside, however, one could visualize as much as 5/8ths of the sphere at once.
-Secondly, a globe with computerized data, visualized in layers on top of the geography, would heighten a user’s visceral understanding of long-term trends such as population growth and the dynamics of global climate, or short-term trends such as changing weather patterns and
+Secondly, a globe with computerized data, visualized in layers on top of the geography, would heighten a user’s visceral understanding of long-term trends such as population growth and the dynamics of global climate, or short-term trends such as changing weather patterns.

 A decade before the advent of Geographic Information Systems (GIS) using quantitative and computational geography was possible, Fuller began to view natural resource data, as well as production and distribution data, on a macroscale.
 When the nascent radionavigation satellite system was only used by the military, he utilized his own experience in the Navy to imagine its importance as part of a daily navigation tool that could be used by everyone on earth.
 When NAVSTAR, the 24-satellite system of the United States was released to the general public in 1983, it became known as the Global Positioning System (GPS).
-By 1989 it available on handheld devices.
+By 1989 it was available on handheld devices.
 In the year 2000 a more accurate GPS was released and eventually became integrated with anyone’s cell phone or computer.
 Other countries launched their own satellite systems as well.
 Geographers might say that an immersive experience made possible in a geoscope could encourage “location awareness” and increase “spatial intelligence,” both essential objectives of education today.

 Evolution of the Geoscope